 The living are redeemed through obedience to God’s laws, and in connection with the unbaptised dead the Lord laid it on Saint Paul to ask,

 "If the dead rise not at all, why then are they baptised for the dead?"

-My object is to present the doctrine of the gospel of Jesus Christ, with such care, clarity, and testimony as to show salvation for the dead as a central doctrine of Christianity, and to do so beyond reasonable doubt.
+The doctrine of the gospel of Jesus Christ is set down and explained with such care, clarity to show that salvation for the dead is a central doctrine of Christianity, and that it is so is beyond reasonable doubt.
 The scriptures show that it was, and still should be.
-Were it not for the Restoration of the Gospel of Jesus Christ the essential knowledge of this Christian doctrine and ordinance would have remained hidden, still lost, and our dead would continue to languish without hope of redemption.
+Were it not for the Restoration of the Gospel of Jesus Christ the essential knowledge of this Christian doctrine and ordinance would have remained hidden, would still be missing, and our dead would continue to languish without hope of redemption.